-How does pancreas, stomach and digestion relate to the spine?
+How does the pancreas, stomach and digestion relate to the spine?

 Digestion starts with the enzymes in saliva and continues in the stomach and intestines.
 The stomach and the pancreas play crucial roles in digestion.
 Both of these organs are closely connected with the thoracic lumbar junction of the spine.

-When energy flow is decreased the mobility of the stomach is compromised.
-It also leads to lower than optimal production of gastric juices and pancreatic enzymes.
+When energy flow decreases, the mobility of the stomach is compromised.
+It also leads to lower than the optimal production of gastric juices and pancreatic enzymes.

 A simple way of improving your dog's digestion